 - onions, carrots, celery, garlic - loads of veggies make it especially tasty

-- fire roasted tomatoes, tomato sauce and beef or vegetable stock - it's the perfect amount of liquids for a rich broth.
+- fire roasted tomatoes, tomato sauce and beef or vegetable broth or chicken broth - it's the perfect amount of liquids for a rich tomato flavor.

-- salt, pepper, Italian seasoning and red pepper flakes - all go-to pantry ingredients.
+- salt, black pepper, Italian seasoning and red pepper flakes - all go-to pantry ingredients.

 - Dice the onions, carrots and celery.
 Mince the garlic, cube the beef.

-- In a large soup pot sauté the beef with seasoning until lightly browned.
+- In a large soup pot sauté the beef over medium-high heat with seasoning until lightly browned.
 Add the vegetables and continue cooking for just a couple minutes.

 - Add the fire-roasted tomatoes, sauce and stock, bring to a boil then reduce to a simmer.